cout/redtimer/README.md

 To write an autosplitter for redtimer, create a class that inherits from `Redtimer::Autosplitter` and implement the appropriate methods.

+The mechanism provided for reading from game memory is Retroarch's Network control interface.
+This protocol allows an application to read from game memory, without having to know where the process stores game RAM.
+This allows the autosplitter to work without modification across different versions of retroarch.

+Network control is disable by default in Retroarch.
+To enable it, go to Settings, then Network, and enable Network Commands.
+The port must be the default port (55354).

 See [super_metroid_autosplitter.rb](autosplitters/super_metroid_autosplitter.rb)
 for an example.